Impact Measurement Made Easy and Affordable

 If now is the time to evaluate the effectiveness of your organization’s or clients’ incentive and recognition programs, you have come to the right place.
-A complimentary 30- 45-minute assessment often can determine if an incentive and recognition is on the right track or if there are warning signs worthy of additional analysis.
+A complimentary 30- 45-minute assessment often can determine if an incentive, recognition, loyalty or other type of engagement effort is on the right track or if there are warning signs worthy of additional analysis.

 Many organizations spends hundreds of thousands if not millions of dollars on incentive and recognition programs.
 We’ll help you answer this simple question: what value is being created by your incentive or recognition program?
-The Enterprise Engagement Alliance may be the only independent advisory firm qualified to provide this service.
+This may be the only independent advisory firm qualified to provide this service.

 Before abandoning or cutting back a program, or before launching a new one, it may make sense to objectively evaluate the impact of your decisions on the bottom line of your finances, performance, or culture.

-Based on our learning and certification, professional service provider support services, ESM and RRN media platforms and permission-based marketing thought leadership, and speaking and facilitation service, the EEA has incomparable experience to provide organizations with an objective evaluation of the effectiveness, impact, return on investment and integrity of incentive and recognition programs. .
+Properly designed engagement strategies and tactics and have a measurable impact on an organization’s purpose, goals, and objectives.
+Based on the expertise of ICEE’s leadership team and the EEA’s learning and certification, professional service provider support services, ESM and RRN media platforms and permission-based marketing thought leadership, and speaking and facilitation service, the ICEE has incomparable experience to provide organizations with an objective evaluation of the effectiveness, impact, return on investment and integrity of incentive and recognition programs. .

-Managed by Bruce Bolger, Founder of the Enterprise Engagement Alliance, there is probably no one in the industry anywhere with more experience in the field, with access to the most complete library of knowledge on effective practices and measurement, with no axe to grind to help determine if:
+Managed by Bruce Bolger, Founder of the Enterprise Engagement Alliance, and Darwin Hanson, CEO of TMEvolution, a human capital analytics and compensation firm, there probably are few in the industry anywhere with more experience in the field, with access to the most complete library of knowledge on effective practices and measurement, with no axe to grind to help determine if:

 • The program is achieving the specified goals and how.
 What was accomplished in terms of measurable impact?